nanguoshun/English_EveryDay/Day16_Dating_and_Marriage_#002.md

 # Actual Story

 I used to like good-looking guys when I was in my early 20s.
-But you know, I don't mean that good looking is just appearance and tall, being tall but also th face expressions and impressions and also th way they talk and act.
+But you know, I don't mean that good looking is just appearance and tall, being tall but also the face expressions and impressions and also the way they talk and act.
 And I guess, as I grow old, personality is more important because that can actually affect your relationship.
 You know, I'm looking for someone that I can grow old with.
 And when I get married and have a family, then I'll try really hard to have a really good family and take care of it.
 Because I guess having a good family can boost your career and other part of life.
 So I would say having